-Presymptom Health is a pioneering medtech company that creates diagnostic tests to detect illnesses earlier to help save lives.
-Established in 2019, it was founded to exploit a ground-breaking innovation to detect sepsis in patients up to three days before symptoms appear.
+Presymptom Health is a pioneering medtech company which is developing a portfolio of diagnostic tests and decision support software to enable early diagnosis and optimal care to help save lives.
+Established in 2019, it was founded to exploit ground-breaking innovation to leverage the host response to detect infection and sepsis in patients up to three days before symptoms appear.

-Presymptom has recently secured seed funding to deliver its ground-breaking PRECISION trial and continue the development of its clinical diagnostic test portfolio, which will ultimately include tests for use at both point-of-care and within central laboratory settings.
+Presymptom secured initial seed funding in 2020 and 2021 to deliver its ground-breaking PRECISION and other clinical trials and to fund the development of its clinical diagnostic test portfolio.

 Dr Roman Lukaszewski, who serves at Chief Diagnostic Officer of Dstl, graduated from The University of Nottingham with a BSc (Hons) in Zoology and gained a PhD in Immunology from the University of Manchester.
 He is now a Dstl Fellow with responsibility for the Diagnostic research programme.
 He has published work on the pathogenesis, diagnosis and treatment of a number of viral and bacterial ACDP category III and IV agents as well as on the pre-symptomatic diagnosis of sepsis in patient populations.
 Dr Lukaszewski was the PI for the DTRA- funded project referred to in the current BAA, correlating Pre-Symptomatic Biomarkers for Sepsis” (HDTRA1-12-D-0003-0011).
 Dr Lukaszewski was Dstl’s Senior Scientific Advisor for the recent Ebola outbreak in Sierra Leone.